brycie-boy/The_Cosmos/Meditation (merit).md

 - altruistic joy: The feeling of happiness for the success and good fortune of others
 - equanimity: A balanced reaction to joy and misery which protects one from agitation

 The most fruitful being loving-kindness.
-These meditations are said to bring rebirth in the brahma world.
-While the brahmins regarded the brahma world as the highest attainment, for the Buddha it was just one exhalted sphere of rebirth.
+These meditations are said to bring rebirth in the Brahma World.
+While the Brahmins regarded the Brahma World as the highest attainment, for the Buddha it was just one exhalted sphere of rebirth.

 ___